narusehajime/tideturb/README.rst

-MARSLOBES
+TIDETURB
 ========================

-This is a code for inverse analysis of lobate deposits on Mars.
+This is a code for modeling of tide-influenced turbidity currents.
+Two layer shallow water equations are adopted in this model.

 ---------------
 Installation